rjshk013/sonar-mavensample/README.md

 --------------------------------------

-1.Run sonarcube server in docker using the given docker-compose file 2.change sonarcube host url as per requirement is pom.xml 3.Install sonarcube plugin to Jenkins
+1.Run sonarcube server in docker using the given docker-compose file

+2.change sonarcube host url as per requirement is pom.xml

+3.Install SonarQube Scannerplugin to Jenkins

 4.On build step add below commands

 clean install